joelsewhere/covid-19/README.md

 # Tracking Covid Testing Data
-Data is being being tracked using [The Covid Tracking Project](https://covidtracking.com/)
+Data is being tracked using [The Covid Tracking Project](https://covidtracking.com/)

-Currently, the data is being collected via webscraping.
-An [API](https://covidtracking.com/api/) has been added to the project and will be integrated into this repo soon.
+The API documentation can be found [here](https://covidtracking.com/api/)

+An old version of this project collected data via webscraping.
+The code for that version of the project can be found at the bottom of the Coronavirus_data_tracker notebook.

 # Visualizations: